 The main temple itself is truly spectacular.
 Still for the most part cloaked in thick cloud, exploring around and through it without another soul insight is an experience I’ll never forget.
 I could have stayed here the whole day just exploring and taking photos.

 Once through the other side of the main temple we found ourselves on top of the 500m high cliffs overlooking Thailand.
 The only other people up there that morning were the Cambodian Army.
 Located along the edge off the cliffs and reasonably well out of sight of the temples are a large number of bunkers and machine gun outposts.
-Thailand and Cambodia have fought over the Preah Vihear Temples and the land around them for nearly 100 years.
+Thailand and Cambodia have fought over the Preah Vihear Temples and the land around them for nearly 100 years (BBC Article).
 Despite International Court of Justice rulings both countries have outposts on opposing mountains and from all reports the respective armies spend their days staring at each other through binoculars waiting for the other to make a move.
 By the time we left we’d have seen 30 or 40 of the Cambodian Army guys wandering around but they showed very little interest in us and didn’t at all take away from the experience.